For our Jane Payments users in North America, there are a few additional reports available to you.

 If you click on the blue See Transactions Link, you can review all of the individual charges and refunds that make up the final payout total.
 Keep in mind that these values are after fees have been deducted, so you’ll want to reference the “Amount Paid to Clinic” column of the Jane Payments Transactions Report to identify the payment.

-Since this report was designed for tax purposes, only previous processing years will be available to select via the year filter drop-down.
+Since this report was designed specifically for tax purposes, only previous processing years will be available to select via the year filter drop-down.

 A common question we receive is about reconciling your Jane Payment payouts with a bank statement.
 Here is a step-by-step walkthrough of how we would recommend reviewing this information.

-To start, we recommend working backwards from your Jane Payouts Report.
+To start, we recommend working backward from your Jane Payouts Report.
 In our example, we will be working with the December 1st processing day, which was deposited into our bank account on December 2nd.

 The $2,195.87 amount shown under the Payout Amount column should match the exact value of the deposit received in your bank account.
-Unlike some other processing platforms— where you may see a positive lump sum line item for the payout and a second negative line item for any fees incurred— Stripe will deduct fees prior to depositing the payout into your account, so you should only see a single payout line item.
+Unlike some other processing platforms— where you may see a positive lump sum line item for the payout and a second negative line item for any fees incurred— Jane Payments will deduct fees prior to depositing the payout into your account, so you should only see a single payout line item.

 From here, if you wish to review which specific transactions are included as part of this payout, you can hop over to the Jane Payments Transactions Report for the same processing period.
 Here is what we have on our report.